ralqadri/talktalk/README.md

 ## Running

 0. **Copy and paste `config.example.json` to `config.json` and fill it with your desired port(s) for each backend and the frontend server(s).**

-   You can generate a valid hashed password by running `node generate_password.ts` in the `backend` directory.
+   To allow You can generate a valid hashed password by running `node generate_password.ts` in the `backend` directory.
+You should insert your hashed password to your config.json file afterwards.

 1. **Install dependencies**